-Associate Professor of Classical Studies and Chair of the Classical Studies Department
+Edwin L. Minar Professor of Classical Studies and Director of the Honor Scholar Program

 I earned my A.B. in Classics and Archaeology from Wellesley College and my PhD from the Interdepartmental Program in Classical Art and Archaeology (IPCAA) at the University of Michigan.
 I have several research interests in topics related to Mediterranean Archaeology.
 My dissertation was on Cults of Aphrodite in Southern Italy and Sicily and I am currently working on a book on this topic.
 Since completing my PhD, I have been experimenting with the use of GIS (Geographic Information Systems) to study Greek sanctuaries.
 I am also the co-PI (along with Pedar Foss) of Collaboratory for GIS and Mediterranean Archaeology (CGMA), a partnership between American liberal-arts colleges to develop a for regional survey projects in the greater Mediterranean.
 Most recently I have been working on developing course materials for teaching archaeological ethics at the undergraduate level.
 As part of that project, I have been collaborating with Prof. Terri Bonebright in the Psychology Department to study student attitudes towards cultural heritage.

 My field experience in the Mediterranean includes research projects in Italy, and fieldwork in Tunisia, Cyprus, and Turkey.
 Although I am not currently involved with an archaeological project, I regularly take students to Israel, Greece, and Italy for Winter Term trips.
 My courses at DePauw includes topics on Mediterranean Archaeology, Classical Literature in translation, Latin language, and first-year seminars.